“If you gave me six hours to chop down a tree, I’d spend the first four hours sharpening my axe,” Abraham Lincoln

 The first step is to have a GOOD game.
 And that, I think, needs to be emphasized.

 A game needs to be very satisfying to play.
 The end user should want to play it over and over again and get enjoyment from it.

-If your game has stolen graphics clipart files, too many bugs or is just another copy of Flappy Bird or Crossy Road, keep working on the game development until you have something to be proud of.
+If your game has stolen graphics and/or clipart files, too many bugs or is just another copy of Flappy Bird or Crossy Road, please keep working on the game development until you have something to be proud of!

 Your tools to promote

 You don’t necessary need a different .com for each game you are making (even if that DOES help a lot), but you at least need a teaser page on your own game developer website, ideally as a sub-site.

 Why?
 It makes it easier for people to find it if they google it by name, and game reviewers will need somewhere to fetch your presskit.